Seal of Nebraska: History

 Legislation describing the seal and requiring the secretary of state to procure an instrument to stamp the seal was passed in 1867, with $25 appropriated for the purchase.
 A cast-iron press in the shape of a lion's head was purchased to imprint the seal.
 The identity of the artist who designed and engraved the seal is unknown.
 It may have been a jeweler in Omaha.

-Bertram Goodhue, the architect of the Nebraska State Capitol, proposed a new state seal in 1921.
-The Nebraska legislature rejected his redesign in 1925, and placed the existing state seal on an official state banner.
-This design was designated the Flag of Nebraska in 1963.